Electroweak corrections to Higgs+jet production in gluon fusion: Numerical Results

 Even though all EW input schemes converge to similar results at NLO, the $G_\mu$ scheme, for which the LO amplitude is explicitly proportional to $G_\mu$, remains the most physically motivated choice for this process.
 Consequently, we adopt the $G_\mu$ scheme throughout the remainder of our phenomenological study.

 Fig.~\ref{fig:diff} shows the distributions of Higgs pseudorapidity $\eta$, Higgs transverse momentum $p_T$, and the invariant mass of Higgs and jet.
-The corrections are nearly uniform across the full rapidity range, with the K-factor remaining close to 1.04.
+The corrections are nearly uniform across the full rapidity range, with the $K$-factor remaining close to 1.04.
 The cross section decreases dramatically with increasing $p_T$ or $m_{hj}$.
-The K-factor decreases gradually from about 1.05 at low $p_T$ to around 0.95 at higher $p_T$ values, suggesting a negative electroweak correction in the high-energy regime.
-A similar trend is observed as in the $p_T$ case, with the K-factor decreasing mildly as $m_{hj}$ increases.
+The $K$-factor decreases gradually from about 1.05 at low $p_T$ to around 0.95 at higher $p_T$ values, suggesting a negative EW correction in the high-energy regime.
+A similar trend is observed as in the $p_T$ case, with the $K$-factor decreasing mildly as $m_{hj}$ increases.
 Overall, the EW corrections amount to a few percent effect, and while small, they exhibit non-trivial kinematic dependence—particularly in the high-energy tails of the distributions.